src1138/VMFB-MC/motioneye_scripts/README_motioneye.md

 Configs

-config.txt - motioneye config where you can add GPIO pin configurations for startup userinit.sh - config file where you can disable HDMI, start scripts and pause motion detection at startup
+config.txt - config file where you add GPIO pin configurations for startup userinit.sh - config file where you can disable HDMI (for power saving), start scripts and pause motion detection at startup

 VMFB Scripts